mybene/Angular-githubSearch/README.md

 This project was generated with Angular CLI version 8.2.2

-This IP is for searching a person's account on github where you could see the her/his repositories,all view profile
+This IP is for searching a person's account on github where you could see the her/his repositories, view all on his/her profile on github livelink.
 ## User requirements
 The User must have:
 * OS Ubuntu